sschwarzer/ftputil/doc/ftputil.md

     copies the contents from the file-like object `source` to the file-like object `target`.
 The only difference to `shutil.copyfileobj` is the default buffer size.
-Note that arbitrary file-like objects can be used as arguments (e. g. local files, remote FTP files).
+Note that arbitrary file-like objects can be used as arguments (e.g. local files, remote FTP files).

     However, the interfaces of `source` and `target` have to match; the